HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The two international configurations that have been analyzed are the "content-language" meta tag and the `hreflang` attributes, that can be used to specify the language and the content of each page.
 Additionally, `hreflang` annotations allow you to specify the alternate language or country versions of each page, besides itself.

-Search engines like [Google](https://support.google.com/webmasters/answer/189077?hl=en) and [Yandex](https://yandex.com/support/webmaster/yandex-indexing/locale-pages.html) use `hreflang` attributes as a signal to determine the page's language and country target, and although Google doesn’t use the HTML lang or the `content-language` meta tag, this last tag is used by Bing.
+Search engines like [Google](https://support.google.com/webmasters/answer/189077?hl=en) and [Yandex](https://yandex.com/support/webmaster/yandex-indexing/locale-pages.html) use `hreflang` attributes as a signal to determine the page's language and country target, and although Google doesn't use the HTML lang or the `content-language` meta tag, this last tag is used by Bing.

 #### Hreflang